stencila/stencila/assistants/builtin/insert-code-chunk.md

 Provide comments in the code but do NOT provide any comments or other content outside of the code block.

+If the code produces outputs, such as summary data frames, you should use the `print` function (or `console.log` in JavaScript) to ensure those are written to stdout.
+This is not necessary if the output is the last statement / line.

 # Programming languages

 The following language runtimes are available.